chris-visser/meteor-vue-admin/README.md

-WIP: The Meteor Vue Material Admin boilerplate is the ideal kickstarter for people that require an admin system that can be easily extended.
+This is a fully functional admin system in the form of a boilerplate.

-It implements Vue's best practices along with the Vuetify design system (Material) and has a fully functional implementation of Meteor's account system.
-The following things are covered:
+It shows how Meteor, Vue and Vuetify make the ideal toolset to create dynamic, modular and scalable admin systems.

-- Meteor Integration with Vuetify
+The code is structured according to Vue and Meteor best practices along with the Vuetify design system (Material).

-- Login, Registration, Access Control, Forgot Password
+- Meteor's account system: Login, Registration, Access Control, Forgot Password
-- User Overview + Management
+- Feature based structure as best practice for mid size and large apps
-- Feature based structure
+- User Management + Roles
-- Example CRUD (Create Read Update Delete) feature (Todos)
+- Todo Management as CRUD Example (Create Read Update Delete)
-- Realtime as the default
+- Realtime as the default, static as the option.
 - A convenient Vuex controlled messaging system to notify users
-- Eslint configured for Meteor + Vue
+- Eslint configured for Meteor + Vue to guard code-style

 ## Getting Started